ricardonunez-io/queue-benchmarks/README.md

 Given that these programs are, for the most part, CPU-bound due to the fact they are performing computations (incrementing an item that's assigned from an array and then placing it back in the array) more so than waiting on syscalls or performing IO bound tasks, Bun's lower CPU usage can be explained by one thing: speed.

-Although it does fair well against Go in terms of speed for IO/syscall based operations like running a web server where JSON serialization of database objects might be the most expensive operation ([Elysia is a great example of how performant this can be in Javascript](https://elysiajs.com)), Go's speed is still much farther ahead of Bun's when it comes to processing instructions efficiently and quickly.
+Although it does fair well against Go in terms of speed for IO/syscall based operations like running a web server where JSON serialization of database objects might be the most expensive operation ([Elysia is a great example of how performant this can be in Javascript](https://elysiajs.com)), Go's speed is still farther ahead of Bun's when it comes to processing instructions efficiently and quickly.

 This means Go's CPU usage % will also be higher due to the fact that it's simply processing approximately the same amount of instructions at a quicker rate.